 Public and mass communication

-Public communication typically flows one way, from a speaker or organization to a larger audience.
-It often involves delivering a specific message tailored to the intended audience to ensure clarity and impact.
 Public relations is a key field in this context, focusing on shaping public perception and delivering messages to large audiences through channels like press releases, media outreach, and online content.
 Clarity and structure matter more because feedback is limited or delayed.

 Mass communication scales messages across large, diverse audiences.
 Consistency and accessibility become critical.